Low Countries: Frankish Empire

 By the late 8th century, the Low Countries formed a core part of a much-expanded Francia, and the Merovingians were replaced by the Carolingian dynasty.
 In 800, the Pope crowned and appointed Charlemagne Emperor of the re-established Roman Empire.

 After the death of Emperor Louis the Pious, Francia was divided in three parts among his three sons.
 The middle part, Middle Francia, was ruled by Lothair I and thereby also came to be referred to as "Lotharingia" or "Lorraine".
-Apart from the original coastal County of Flanders, which was within West Francia, the rest of the Low Countries were within itas lowland part, "Lower Lorraine".
+Apart from the original coastal County of Flanders, which was within West Francia, the rest of the Low Countries were within it as lowland part, "Lower Lorraine".

 After the death of Lothair, the Low Countries were coveted by the rulers of both West Francia and East Francia.
 Each tried to swallow the region and to merge it with their spheres of influence.
 Thus, the Low Countries consisted of fiefs, whose sovereignty resided with either the Kingdom of France or the Holy Roman Empire.
 While the further history the Low Countries can be seen as the object of a continual struggle between both powers, the title of Duke of Lothier was coveted in the Low Countries for centuries.